neverfap-deluxe/nfd-api/content/content_articles/DONE--BOR--C--you-always-have-time-for-your-mental-health.md

 So in the overall scheme of things, 10 minutes, or even an hour a day spent working on your mental health is miniscule, compared to the benefits it will provide in helping you better understand yourself.

-Moving forward, I recommend checking out our list of <a class="link" href="">NeverFap Deluxe Practices</a> for a list of exercises you can do to develop awareness in your life.
+Moving forward, I recommend checking out our list of <a class="link" href="https://neverfapdeluxe.com/practices">NeverFap Deluxe Practices</a> for a list of exercises you can do to develop awareness in your life.